avalon-lang/avaloni/docs/source/reference/variables.rst

 .. danger::
     The restriction above is not yet implemented for function parameters and will be implemented soon.
+    So for the time being, you are on your own in passing correct references to functions.

 Restrictions on variable declarations